 Take the capsules or tablets with a full glass of water.
 Swallow whole.
 Do not crush or chew the capsules or tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.

 There are many brands and forms of pseudoephedrine available.
 Read the dosing instructions carefully for each product because the amount of pseudoephedrine may be different between products.
 Do not take more pseudoephedrine than recommended.

 Caffeine can increase the side effects of this medication.
 Avoid drinking large amounts of beverages containing caffeine (coffee, tea, colas), eating large amounts of chocolate, or taking nonprescription products that contain caffeine.

-If your symptoms do not improve after 7 days, if they worsen or return, if you develop a headache that doesn't go away, fever, rash, or if you think you may have a serious medical problem, seek immediate medical attention.
+If your symptoms do not improve after 7 days, if they worsen or return, if you develop a headache that doesn't go away, fever, rash, or if you think you may have a serious medical problem, get medical help right away.

 Nausea, vomiting, trouble sleeping, dizziness, headache, or nervousness may occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 Stop taking this medication and tell your doctor promptly if you have dizziness, nervousness, or trouble sleeping.

 With some products, an empty tablet shell may appear in your stool.
 This effect is harmless because your body has already absorbed the medication.

 If your doctor has directed you to use this medication, remember that your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.